1946 Nickel Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Ranked 129 in Jefferson Nickel

-The 1946 nickel measures 21.20 millimeters in diameter.
-This five-gram coin has plain edges.
-Its composition returned to 75% copper and 25% nickel.
-Felix Schlag designed both sides of this coin.
+The 1946 nickel measures 21.20 millimeters in diameter and weighs exactly 5.00 grams.
+Its composition is 75% copper and 25% nickel, with plain (smooth) edges and no reeding.
+Felix Schlag designed both the obverse and reverse.

 The Obverse Of The 1946 Nickel